Ebiroll/qemu_esp32/README.md

 http://blog.vmsplice.net/2011/04/how-to-capture-vm-network-traffic-using.html

 ## Remote debugging with gdbstub.c
-It is a good idea to save the original  xtensa-esp32-elf-gdb as the one in the bin directory works best tit qemu
+It is a good idea to save the original  xtensa-esp32-elf-gdb as the one in the bin directory works best with qemu

 ```
   Component config  --->